Birtle Transmission Project

 Transmission line routing process

-Input received through the engagement and environmental assessment processes will assist in determining a final preferred route for the project.
+Input received through the engagement and environmental assessment processes assisted in determining the final preferred route for the project.
 The transmission line routing process considers how well routes balance potential effects to human, technical and natural environments from the start to the end point.
-Data gathering, on the ground fieldwork, and the input of numerous technical specialists, the public, Indigenous communities/organizations, and stakeholders will be taken into account when determining the final placement of the transmission line.
+Data gathering, on the ground fieldwork, and the input of numerous technical specialists, the public, Indigenous communities/organizations, and stakeholders was taken into account when determining the final placement of the transmission line.

 - Public and Indigenous engagement, and environmental assessment: fall 2016 to spring 2017 (completed);